Alysia is wearing the 'Swift Bra' in stellar, the 'Casual Tank' in navy, and the 'High Waisted Running Shorts.'

 Yes, absolutely.
 There’s no evidence suggesting a link between moderate exercise and miscarriage or pre-term birth.
 Unless a woman has specific health or pregnancy risk factors and her health care provider has advised her not to exercise (i.e. multiple miscarriages, placenta previa, carrying more than one baby, high or low blood pressure, unstable cardiac or respiratory issues, unstable diabetes etc.) then exercise is not only safe, but extremely beneficial for both the mother’s and baby’s health.
 Exercise can reduce the chances of gestational diabetes and hypertension by up to 40%, decrease the likelihood of preeclampsia and incontinence, as well as ensure a more positive pregnancy, labour and postnatal recovery.

 Exercise can also relieve stress which ultimately can minimize the chances of miscarriage, as opposed to doing nothing, if a woman is feeling particularly stressed.

 Summary: Unless she’s been advised not to, a pregnant woman can and should exercise (safely), for the benefit of her and her baby.

-Joanna and Betsan are wearing the 'Smoothie Crop Bra' and the 'Classic Maternity Leggings.'
+Joanna and Betsan are wearing the 'Smoothie Crop Bra' in white and the 'Classic Maternity Leggings.'

 - What about women who workout regularly?
 Can she keep going as normal, or does she have to scale back now she’s pregnant?